 The company has been paying a dividend for a long time, and it has been quite stable which gives us confidence in the future dividend potential.
 Since 2013, the annual payment back then was CA$1.58, compared to the most recent full-year payment of CA$4.08.
 This means that it has been growing its distributions at 10.0% per annum over that time.
 The growth of the dividend has been pretty reliable, so we think this can offer investors some nice additional income in their portfolio.

 The Dividend Looks Likely To Grow

-Market movements attest to how highly valued a consistent dividend policy is compared to one which is more unpredictable.
+Companies possessing a stable dividend policy will likely enjoy greater investor interest than those suffering from a more inconsistent approach.
 Meanwhile, despite the importance of dividend payments, they are not the only factors our readers should know when assessing a company.
-For instance, we've picked out 1 warning sign for National Bank of Canada that investors should take into consideration.
+Companies that are growing earnings tend to be the best dividend stocks over the long term.
+See what the 10 analysts we track are forecasting for National Bank of Canada for free with public analyst estimates for the company.
 Is National Bank of Canada not quite the opportunity you were looking for?
 Why not check out our selection of top dividend stocks.